 |“Now his older son was in the field, and as he came and drew near to the house, he heard music and dancing.”
 (ESV)|

 Dancing is also mentioned in the context of sin and evil.
-Some Bible readers believe the dancing is directly connected to sin in the sense that it’s a physical manifestation of sin and evil.
+Some Bible readers believe that dancing is directly connected to sin in the sense that it’s a physical manifestation of sin and evil.
 (Also see Do Baptists Believe in Mortal Sin?)

 Other readers believe the sin mentioned in these passages isn’t dancing.
-The sin in Exodus 32 is idolatry and the sin in Mark 6 is the murder of John the Baptist.
+The sin in Exodus 32 is idolatry, and the sin in Mark 6 is the murder of John the Baptist.